The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Sample Properties

 Figure \ref{fig:stacked_spectrum_bluecon} shows the coadded spectra binned by the continuum color below $3500$\AA, defined as the ratio of the flux density at $2500$\AA\, to that at $3100$\AA, averaged over bandpasses with $200$\AA\, width.
-A relatively small number of objects with very blue continua ($\sim100$ out of $\sim3500$ which have high enough quality spectra and at high enough redshift that this exercise can be carried out) have broad line emission in MgII$\lambda$2803 and NeV$\lambda$3426, while the rest of the sample tends to have MgII in absorption.
+The composite of the small number of objects with very blue continua (93 out of $\sim3500$ which have high enough quality spectra and lie at high enough redshift that this exercise can be carried out) have broad line emission in MgII$\lambda$2803 and NeV$\lambda$3426, while the rest of the sample tends to have MgII in absorption.
 This broad line emission is the distinct signature of post-starburst quasars.
 Objects with blue continua also tend to show stronger [OII]$\lambda$3727 line in emission than the rest of the sample.
-The difference is small by construction since any object with more significant [OII] emission would not be selected into the sample.
-This increased [OII] emission can be due to either a small amount of ongoing star formation, or more likely, AGN activity as already hinted by broad MgII emission.
-This sample can be compared to a bigger sample of post-starburst quasars presented by \citet{Brotherton_etal_2004} which is also selected from the SDSS spectroscopic dataset.
-Most objects in the \citet{Brotherton_etal_2004} sample have strong enough [OII] emission that they would be excluded from our sample by our requirement on [OII] equivalent width.
+The difference is small by construction since any object with stronger [OII] emission would not be selected into the sample.
+This increased [OII] emission can be due to either a small amount of ongoing star formation, or more likely, AGN activity as already suggested by broad MgII emission.
+This sample can be compared to a bigger sample of SDSS post-starburst quasars presented by \citet{Brotherton_etal_2004}.
+Most of those objects have strong enough [OII] emission that they would be excluded from our sample by our requirement on [OII] equivalent width.